 A total of 25 warm-core rings were present in the area during some portion of 1992, five of which survived from 1991 into the new year.
 Three of the 20 new rings which formed in 1992 persisted into 1993.
 Only 4 of the rings formed in 1992 had a lifespan exceeding 2 months.
-Rings, whose destruction occurred in 1992, ranged in age from 8 days to almost 10.5 months and had a mean life of approximately 3.5 months.
-The statistics of ring formation and ring presence, compiled by zones, each covering 2.5° of longitude, are displayed in Fig. 39.
-Only 1 ring formed west of 65°W and a maximum of 4 were generated in 62.5°W to 65°W. The number of rings present in each of the longitude zones varied from 1 to 6 with the highest number in the adjacent zones between 62.5°W to 67.5°W. The distribution of rings present in the zones, given the areas of formation, reflect westward propagation.
-The maximum number of rings (3) formed in July, none formed in February or
+Rings, whose destruction occurred in 1992, ranged in age from 8 d to almost 10.5 months and had a mean life of approximately 3.5 months.
+The statistics of ring formation and ring presence, compiled by zones, each covering 2.5° of longitude, are displayed in Fig. 40.
+Only 1 ring formed west of 65°W and a maximum of 4 were generated in the 62.5-65°W. The number of rings present in each of the longitude zones varied from 1 to 6 with the highest number in the adjacent zones between 62.5 to 67.5°W. The distribution of rings present in the zones, given the areas of formation, reflect westward propagation.
+The maximum number of rings (3) formed in July, none formed in February or November, one formed in October and two rings formed in ech of the remaining months.